-Sarah (Weyand) Coleman was born in about 1820 in Somerset County, the daughter of Michael and Mary Anne (Ream) Weyand Sr.
+Sarah (Weyand) Coleman was born on May 30, 1819 in Somerset County, PA, the daughter of Michael and Mary Anne (Ream) Weyand Sr.

 She was united in matrimony with Joseph Coleman (1803-1876).
-They were the parents of Mary Weller and Henry Coleman.
+The bride was 16 years younger than the groom.

-The couple resided on a farm two-and-a-half miles west of Somerset in the 1850s and for many years thereafter.
+The family resided on a farm two-and-a-half miles west of Somerset in Somerset Township in the 1850s and for many years thereafter.
 The federal census enumeration of 1850 shows the family living on a Somerset Township farm, with eight-year-old William Weitzell in their household.

 Joseph penned his last will and testament in September 1872 but lived for another nearly four years.
-Sadness blanketed the family when Joseph died at the age of 73 on July 17, 1876.
+Sadness blanketed the family when he died at the age of 73 on July 17, 1876.
 A brief death notice was published in the Somerset Herald.

 Sarah outlived her spouse by a number of years and moved into the home of their daughter Mary Weller as of 1880.